AhiruSoftwareCompany/alcoholtestapp/README.md

 ### Build the feedback server

-The server is written in [GO](https://golang.org/dl/)
+The feedback server is used by the feedback feature in the app, which allows users to send a message and general device diagnostics to the developer.
+It is an HTTPS server written in [Go](https://golang.org/).
+It takes messages in JSON (see below for the format) and forwards them to the specified e-mail address.

-You need a new file called `config.go` filled as shown:
+You need a new file called `config.go` in the `feedback` directory.
+The file is .gitignored since it holds the password for the feedback server's mail account.

 ```go
 package main